georgiee/angular-workshop-skipbo/docs/challenges/04-rxjs.md

 ### About the placing strategy

 `naivePlacementStrategyObservable` is a custom build Observable.
-It's working by trying different possibilities in a prioritozed order:
+It's working by trying different possibilities in a prioritized order:

-1. **Try to play a stock card** (Highest Priorty: We need to get rid of those cards)
+1. **Try to play a stock card** (Highest Priority: We need to get rid of those cards)
 2. **Try to play a hand card** (Medium Priority: If we can remove a hand card we get a different card the next turn)
 3. **Try to play from the discard piles** (Lowest Priority, those cards are helping building but we gain nothing else from playing them.
 Actually those cards are really important to create strategies but not for us yet)